helloworldless/twitter-unfollower-alerts/README.md

 ### Access

 - Neither lambda has access to DynamoDB - need to add policy manually for both
+- `update-current-followers` doesn't have access to SQS - need to add policy manually for now
 - `reconcile-and-email` doesn't have access to SNS - need to add policy manually for now

 ### Other